cssninjaStudio/nuxt-toaster/README.md

 By default, the module create an instance of `ninjaToaster` and inject it in the nuxt context in `useNuxtApp().$nt`.

 You can create your own instance and inject it in the context by using a custom plugin.
+Here we are using tailwindcss to style the toast.

 1. Disable default plugin in `nuxt.config.ts` module options
 ```ts